Top 8 Healthy Snacks for Teenagers

 Teens can be a tough group of people to please, especially if they’re your own!
 One thing is for sure, if you have a teenage boy, plan to have your grocery bill skyrocket.
 They can eat a lot of food.
-On the opposite extreme, you may have a teenage girl who doesn’t eat much at all.
-Even if their goals are different, the healthy snacks can be the same.
+On the opposite extreme, you may have a smaller teen who doesn’t eat much at all.
+Even if their appetites or goals are different, the healthy snacks can be the same.

 A snack that has a little protein and some complex carbs can both fill nutritional gaps in a teens diet, plus be filling!
 These are some of our favorites: